Best Books for Boys

 The Trouble with Lemons by David Hayes

-My daugher’s flute teacher said this was her son’s all time favorite book in 3rd grade.
+My daughter’s flute teacher said this was her son’s all-time favorite book in 3rd grade.
 She said he was also a reluctant reader in 3rd grade.
-It’s a murder mystery … I’m half way through it. [ages 9-14]
+It’s a murder mystery … I’m halfway through it. [ages 9-14]

 The Adventures of Tin Tin by Herge